 Traveling with me can be fun and excruciating at the same time.
-Due to my spur of the moment travel planning and non-existent organizing skills, I managed to botch the full circuit trek in Torres Del Paine, Patagonia with my friend Ken.
+Due to my spur of the moment travel planning and non-existent organizational skills, I managed to botch the full circuit trek in Torres Del Paine, Patagonia, with my friend Ken.

-Whereas the “W” trek highlights the best of Torres del Paine and can be done in 3-5 days, the “Q” circuit includes all the “W” route (58 km) plus an extended tour of the back side of the Cordillera del Paine.
-If you have great planning skills (unlike me) you would have booked campsites or Refugio (hostels) in advance to make the trek easy most people just peruse the Refugio to forgo carrying tents and sleeping bags.
+Whereas the “W” trek highlights the best of Torres del Paine and can be done in 3-5 days, the “Q” circuit includes all the “W” route (58 km) plus an extended tour of the backside of the Cordillera del Paine.
+If you have excellent planning skills (unlike me), you would have booked campsites or Refugio (hostels) in advance to make the trek easy most people peruse the Refugio to forgo carrying tents and sleeping bags.

 Bring your own gear

-Being seasoned backpackers, we have most of the gear needed for an extended stay in the backcountry so we opted to stay in campsites.
-If you don’t have the gear you can rent it from the jumping point at Puerto Natales on the Chilean side or EL Calafate in the Argentinian side.
+Being seasoned backpackers, we have most of the equipment needed for an extended stay in the backcountry, so we opted to stay in campsites.
+If you don’t have the equipment, you can rent it from the jumping point at Puerto Natales on the Chilean side or EL Calafate on the Argentinian side.
 Be warned, paying $1 a day for a spoon will leave you scratching your head in amazement or banging it on a tree out of stupidity.
 Bring your own utensils if you can or any necessary gear if you have it.

-There are few “free” campsites in the circuit ran by the CONAF and several paid campsites operated by two companies: FantásticoSur Lodges, ☎ +56-(61)-614 184 and Vertice Patagonia, ☎ +56 (61) 41-2742.
+There are few “free” campsites in the circuit ran by the CONAF and several paid campgrounds operated by two companies: FantásticoSur Lodges, +56-(61)-614 184 and Vertice Patagonia, +56 (61) 41-2742.
 You can book the Refugio and campsites in advance.
-You can even book your meals so you don’t have to lug around tons of food in the trail, but that’s for all you lazy people out there; true trekkers carry their freeze dried nuts and ramen into the backcountry!
+You can even book your meals, so you don’t have to lug around tons of food on the trail, but that’s for all you lazy people out there; real trekkers carry their freeze-dried nuts and ramen into the backcountry!

-The paid campsites cost between $12 to $20 a night with basic toilettes and showers in the vicinity, I find the campsites here has better infrastructure than most campsites in California.
+The paid campsites cost between $12 to $20 a night with basic toilettes and showers in the vicinity, and I find the campgrounds here has better infrastructure than most campgrounds in California.
 If you bring your own tent, be sure it’s sturdy.
-Torres Del Paine is the windiest place I’ve ever been to and we’re talking random 100 mph gale force winds.
+Torres Del Paine is the windiest place I’ve ever been to, and we’re talking random 100 mph gale force winds.
 It’s so windy it could blow away Donald Trump’s toupee and send him running after it faster than he’s running away from the presidential debate.

 Other words of wisdom learned from my mistakes

-Bring waterproof jacket and pants for the random rain that will surely fall.
+Bring a waterproof jacket and pants for the random rain that will inevitably fall.
 It’s freezing and windy!
-I got sick on the third day on the trail due the cold wind and rain, do not make the same mistake!
+I got sick on the third day on the trail due to the cold wind and rain, do not make the same mistake!
 Umbrellas and plastic raincoats are useless.
-Again, it’s very windy, you need attire that won’t flap around the crazy winds.
-Do your shopping for food before you get to El Calafate or Puerto Natales, the choices are limited and a lot more expensive; If you’re coming from Santiago do your shopping there.
+Again, it’s very windy; you need attire that won’t flop around the crazy winds.
+Do your shopping for food before you get to El Calafate or Puerto Natales; the choices are limited and a lot more expensive; If you’re coming from Santiago, do your shopping there.
 Hold your tripod and brace your camera, I repeat, it’s very windy!

-I took my eyes off from my tripod mounted DSLR and swoosh, the f*cking wind ended its life and left me almost crying like a baby – that was a $2500 mistake!
-Nikon D800e’s don’t grow on trees you know.
-I ended up taking photos with my Android Phone and my GoPro the rest of the trip.
+I took my eyes off from my tripod-mounted DSLR and swoosh, the f*cking wind ended its life and left me almost crying like a baby – that was a $2500 mistake!
+Nikon D800e’s don’t grow on trees, you know.
+I ended up taking photos with my Android Phone and my GoPro for the rest of the trip.

-Ken and I booked a round-trip flight in advance from Santiago to Punta Arenas via LAN/TAM airlines, it was cheap at around $250.
-We didn’t book a hostel in advance so we had to scramble and find one.
-There were also no buses running late from the airport into town we had to find an alternative transport to get there.
-A jovial dude approached us and said he had a taxi, we followed him to his car and he drove.
+Ken and I booked a round-trip flight in advance from Santiago to Punta Arenas via LAN/TAM airlines; it was cheap at around $250.
+We didn’t book a hostel in advance, so we had to scramble and find one.
+There were also no buses running late from the airport into town we had to find alternative transport to get there.
+A jovial dude approached us and said he had a taxi, we followed him to his car, and he drove.
 Ken asked if there’s something wrong with his meter to which the driver responded if we wanted the meter on.

 We paid around $10 for the taxi fare, which is about right for the 45-minute drive to our hostel.
 Speaking of the hostel, we got a freebie stay because they double booked our reservation, the only caveat is that one of us will sleep on the couch…I volunteered, seeing as I was the most seasoned couchsurfer.